 Note from the Editors: This essay is part I of a three-part series arguing how the Right can reclaim culture from the left.
-Part II can be found here and part III will be released later this month.
-If you’re not familiar with our publication, we suggest this IM—1776’s reading list on the theme of “Art & Literature on the Right” either before or after diving in.
+Part II can be found here and part III, here. *This should not be confused with our first print issue “Art & Literature for Dissidents“.

-Art & Literature for Dissidents, Part I: Why Bother Writing?
+Reclaiming Art & Literature, Part I: Why Bother Writing?

 “All literature implies moral standards and criticisms — the less explicit the better.”